ioilmio/web-scraper/README.md

   ```
 * and type on your terminal bin/scraper.rb to get the list of articles.

-You will get an Hash, in this Hash you can find clickable links for your article of interest.
+You will get a lixt.txt file containing an Hash, in this Hash you can find clickable links for your article of interest.

 ### Automated test ###